ironhack-labs/data-labs/module-1/pandas-project.md

 The following deliverables should be pushed to your Github repo for this chapter.

-* **A .PNG and single-page PDF file** containing the entity relationship diagram for your database.
+* **A cleaned CSV data file** containing the results of your data wrangling work.
-* **A project.sql file** containing all SQL code and commands used in the construction of your database and analytical workflow.
+* **A Jupyter Notebook (data-wrangling.ipynb)** containing all Python code and commands used in the importing, cleaning, manipulation, and exporting of your data set.
-* **A ``README.md`` file** containing an explanation of the process followed in the construction of your database and analytical workflow, results obtained, obstacles encountered, and lessons learned.
+* **A ``README.md`` file** containing an explanation of the process followed in the importing, cleaning, manipulation, and exporting of your data as well as the resulting data set, obstacles encountered, and lessons learned.

 ## Suggested Ways to Get Started